cmota/cmota.github.io/README.md

 ### hello all 👋

-Android tech lead at WIT Software, he can easily be spotted there working on the company RCS solution.
-An enthusiastic for new technology and always trying to reach those last 20% of all of his side projects that seem to be really far away, he loves to share his knowledge with others either by giving talks, teaching, writing or along with a cold beer in the nearest pub.
+Carlos Mota is an Android GDE.
+He can easily be spotted either working on Android applications written in Kotlin or developing them along with Kotlin Multiplatform.
+An enthusiastic for new technology and always trying to reach those last 20% of all of his side projects that seem to be really far away.
+He loves to share his knowledge with others either by giving talks, teaching, writing or along with a cold beer in the nearest pub.
 GDG Coimbra organizer and Kotlin evangelist, he also has a huge passion for travel, photography, space and the occasional run.

 **You can find me on:**